lanej0/woocommerce/plugins/woocommerce/tests/e2e/README.md

 The following packages are used in write tests:

-- `@automattic/puppeteer-utils` - utilities and configuration for running puppeteer against WordPress.
-See details in the [package's repository](https://github.com/Automattic/puppeteer-utils).
+- `@lanej0/playwright-utils` - utilities and configuration for running Playwright against WordPress.
+See details in the [package's repository](https://github.com/lanej0/playwright-utils).
 - `@woocommerce/e2e-utils` - this package contains utilities to simplify writing e2e tests specific to WooCommmerce.
 See details in the [package's repository](https://github.com/woocommerce/woocommerce/tree/trunk/tests/e2e/utils).

 ### Creating test structure